navidrome/website/content/en/demo/_index.md

 * User: demo
 * Password: demo

-The demo server works with all [Subsonic clients](/docs/overview/#apps), just use the server address https://demo.navidrome.org with the credentials above
+The demo server works with all [Subsonic clients](/docs/overview/#apps), just use the server address https://demo.navidrome.org with the credentials above.

 #### Demo limitations
 Not all features are enabled in the demo.
 For instance, settings and transcoding are disabled.